Menu

 Nuclear power plants in Italy

 Italy became the first country to completely shut down all existing nuclear power plants and completely abandon nuclear power.
+Currently, Italy does not have any nuclear power plants in operation.
+However, there were plans for the construction of nuclear power plants in the past.

 Since then they have depended and depend on oil and, above all, gas from Algeria and Russia.

-Return to Nuclear Power
+Return to nuclear power

 However, in 2009 Italy again turned to nuclear power to produce electricity.